Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ### For of
 The basic tool for looping through a collection is the for...of loop.

+The `for...of` statement creates a loop Iterating over iterable objects (including `Array`, `Map`, `Set`, `arguments` object and so on), invoking a custom iteration hook with statements to be executed for the value of each distinct property.
 JavaScript also has more specialized loops for collections.

 You can use map() to do something to each item in a collection and create a new collection containing the changed items.

 You can use filter() to test each item in a collection, and create a new collection containing only items that match.

+### For in
+The `for...in` statement iterates a specified variable over all the enumerable properties of an object.
+For each distinct property, JavaScript executes the specified statements.

 ## JSON